SDU-eScience/UCloud/README.md

 - **Favorites**

   A user can [favorite](./file-favorite-service) a file, directory or app.
-The [file gateway](./file-gateway-service) combine this attribute with the results from a list(ls) of a directory.
+For files and folders, the [file gateway service](./file-gateway-service) combines this attribute with the results from a list(ls) of a directory.
-  It is also possible to get all favorites of a user across the entire file system, which is used for quick access to favorites.
+  It is possible to get all favorites of a user across the entire file system, which is used for quick access to favorites.

 Metadata is [indexed](./indexing-service) in the system and it is possible to